ryojitanabe/ryojitanabe.github.io/about.md

 ## Grants

-* 2019.12 - 2024.3 Leading Initiative for Excellent Young Researchers from JSPS
+* 2019.12 - 2024.3 Leading Initiative for Excellent Young Researchers from MEXT
+  * Title: Towards a more general and practical evolutionary algorithm
   * 21,000,000 JPY (estimated)

 * 2017.4 - 2020.3 Grant-in-Aid for Young Scientists B from JSPS